zkzhou126/AI-for-Research/README.md

 ![taxonomy](figure/taxonomy.png)

 For more details, please refer to the paper: [From Hypothesis to Publication: A Comprehensive Survey of AI-Driven Research Support Systems](https://arxiv.org/abs/2503.01424).
-We will update the new papers on arXiv cs.CL every Monday!

 ## 🎉 Updates